 Name, Province and Country of Residence and Position with Company (1) Present and Principal Occupation during the last five years Date of Appointment as Director Number of Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (Percentage of Outstanding Shares) (2) John King Burns (3)(4)(5)(6) Director Pennsylvania, USA Director of several public and private natural resources, information technology and energy companies (1998 to present) October 27, 2009 - X.D.
-Jiang Vice President of Production Director BC, Canada Vice President of Production of the Company since March 2009; Director of Inner Mongolia Pacific Mining Co.
-Ltd since September 2008 June 17, 2010 38,800 (0.0098%) Jerry Xie Executive Vice President & Corporate Secretary BC, Canada Executive Vice President and Corporate Secretary of the Company from October 2009 N/A - Songlin Zhang Vice President & Chief Engineer Washington, USA Vice President (June 16, 2012) and Chief Engineer of the Company (February 2012 to present); Technical Director for White Tiger Gold from December 2010 to February 2012; Independent Consultant from October 2001 to December 2010 N/A - Derrick Zhang Chief Financial Officer BC, Canada Chief Financial Officer of the Company (August 2011 to present); Interim Chief Financial Officer of the Company (February 2011 to August 2011); Controller of the Company (January 2010 to February 2011) N/A - Lisheng Zhang Vice President Beijing, China Vice President of the Company since March 2013; Chairman of Inner Mongolia Pacific Mining Co.
+Jiang Director BC, Canada Vice President of Production of the Company from March 2009 to March 31 2017; Mr. Jiang has served as a director of Inner Mongolia Pacific Mining Co.
+Ltd. ("Inner Mongolia Pacific"), from September 2008 to September 2017 and as General Manager of the CSH Gold Mine from August 2007 to September 2017 June 17, 2010 38,800 (0.0098%) Jerry Xie Executive Vice President & Corporate Secretary BC, Canada Executive Vice President and Corporate Secretary of the Company from October 2009 N/A - Songlin Zhang Vice President & Chief Engineer Washington, USA Vice President (June 16, 2012) and Chief Engineer of the Company (February 2012 to present); Technical Director for White Tiger Gold from December 2010 to February 2012; Independent Consultant from October 2001 to December 2010 N/A Derrick Zhang Chief Financial Officer BC, Canada Chief Financial Officer of the Company (August 2011 to present); Interim Chief Financial Officer of the Company (February 2011 to August 2011); Controller of the Company (January 2010 to February 2011) N/A - Lisheng Zhang Vice President Beijing, China Vice President of the Company since March 2013; Chairman of Inner Mongolia Pacific Mining Co.
 Ltd., a subsidiary of the Company, which owns and operates CSH Gold Mine since September 2008 N/A -